deodandem/1134/content/docs/Schedule/_index.md

 Write a description of an everyday object or phenomenon that you've had direct experience with recently, using Gertrude Stein, Harryette Mullen, or Francis Ponge as a model.
 In order to do this effectively, identify one specific technique your poet uses and be sure to employ it in your piece.
 Use a "template text" to roughly define its length.</p>

 <ul class="descript">
-  <li> Ponge: You may want to develop small lexicons for words you associate with the object in question, use verbless noun phrases, re-invent words...
+  <li> Ponge: You may want to develop small lexicons for words you associate with the object in question, or write a "scrambled" set of poems that use similar phrases in different order.
-  <li> Mullen: Consider her use of colloquial idioms, especially those coming from advertising, vernacular English, ...
+  <li> Mullen: Consider her use of colloquial idioms, especially those coming from advertising, vernacular English.
+Try to use registers of speech or "found linguistic materials" (like stuff from a COVID-related news report?)...
-  <li> Stein: Consider the use of repetition, homonyms, ungrammatical constructions, ...
+  <li> Stein: Write something highly repetitive and rhythmic, using words that sonically bring to mind the object in question without denoting it directly.
+  <li> Fourth option: don't copy any of the poets consciously, just write about an object.
+Then add a paragraph of commentary afterwards on how you feel your poetics relates to the past week's poets—are you doing something completely different?
+Are there any similarities?
 </ul>
 <p class = "descript">
   Post by Sunday at 22:00.
 On Monday, we will look at some of the responses and try to figure out which aspect of the poet's style you are working with, and how your piece distinguishes itself from its original source of inspiration.